azr4e1/personal-website/content/wiki/get-to-know-the-predefined-reports-of-ga4.md

 +++

-# Get to know the Predefined Reports of GA4
 Reports in GA:
 - Realtime report: displays user activity in the past 30 minutes.
 - Lifecycle reports: contains sections for acquisition, engagements and monetization.